- November 21, 2015

 I want to break down a recent decision on the USDCAD and especially highlight the usage of the 3/10 oscillator (modified MACD) along with other analysis to aid in the decision.

-Swing Trading With MACD
+Swing Trading With A MACD System

 The weekly chart is clearly in an uptrend.
 When looking at swing trades/position trades, having a bigger picture view helps define your play.